Marriage is one of God’s greatest gifts. Yet sometimes marriage can not feel like much of a gift.

 We were challenged by our pastor this past week, to ask ourselves the question—Does your marriage possess a biblical love like God loves us?

-Did Abraham and Sarah ever argue?
+Did Abraham and Sarah ever argue about infertility?

 Did Jacob and Rachel ever have unlovely moments?